 Why We Like It – Blue Buffalo is famous for making breed-size and condition-specific foods.
 You can be sure they do the proper research necessary to guarantee your Labrador pup’s health.

 This brand is the definition of a balanced meal.
 The ratio of protein, calories, and fat that fuel your Lab puppy is carefully measured.
 With the most easily digestible lamb as protein combined with rice, this natural dog food won’t be tough on your pup’s digestive system at all.

 This recipe also includes L-carnitine, to help your pup convert fat into energy to regulate weight gain.
 Absolutely no corn, wheat, artificial fillers, flavors or preservatives are added into this dry puppy food.
 Put your Labrador’s health into the hands of Diamond Naturals.

 + No artificial additives

 Why We Like It – To bolster this roster of top ingredients, each formula is also enhanced with superfoods to provide holistic nutrition for your Labrador puppy.

-The transition for your new Labrador puppy from mommy’s milk to Iams will be as smooth possible.
+The transition for your new Labrador puppy from mommy’s milk to Iams will be as smooth possible, although you may wish to use a milk replacement when transitioning.
 The DHA content will support cognitive and eye development just like other brands to make sure your pup will grow to be a regular Einstein.
 Iams is the way to go for all-around support.

 + Vet recommended